ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 #### Implementing an example plugin

-In this section, we walk through implementing a simple exporter, `my_makefile`, which is a Makefile using one template.
+This sections walks through implementing an exporter, `my_makefile`, which is a Makefile using one template.

-We will create two files and discuss their contents: `__init__.py` with the Python plugin code, and `Makefile.tmpl` with the template.
+You will create two files and discuss their contents: `__init__.py` with the Python plugin code, and `Makefile.tmpl` with the template.

-As this plugin is named `my_makefile`, all of the support code will be placed into `tools/export/my_makefile`.
+As this plugin is named `my_makefile`, you will place all of the support code into `tools/export/my_makefile`.

 ##### Python code for `__init__.py`

-First, we will make our class a subclass of Exporter:
+First, make a class a subclass of Exporter:

 ```python
 from tools.targets import TARGET_MAP
 from tools.export.exporters import Exporter